piusnmuhumuza/software-engineering/softwareQualityAssurance.md

 These are problems that result from the inefficiency or ineffectiveness of the software development processes thus causing delays, cost overruns, scope creep, or quality degradation.

-**What are the possible software failures that necessitate SQA?**

-Although software failures often result from software programming errors, they do not always result from the incompetency or mistakes of the Software Engineer/Developer.

-**Sometimes**  **software failures may be as trivial as;-**

-- miscommunication within the project team,
-- module integration failures,
-- physical equipment failure,
-- downtimes,
-- poor documentation,
-- sudden updates on APIs or third-party software being used for the project,
-- change in software engineering team availability or skill-set,
-- or changes in the final client's requirements.

-Also hiring a team of professional software developers does not guarantee high quality of the software product.
-But thorough Software Quality Assurance and software testing of the software product among other things can assure its quality and adherence to standards.

-It's also important to note that there are many definitions of software failures — errors, bugs, inconsistencies, incidents or defects, etc. Therefore, investing in good, consistent Software Quality Assurance is key.

 ## How is Quality Determined by SQA Teams?**